 - Have realistic expectations for their breast reduction surgery

-Dr. Rankin or Dr. Dev will inquire about your personal goals and discuss the procedure with you in greater detail.
+Our plastic surgeons will inquire about your personal goals and discuss the procedure with you in greater detail.
 Some patients who undergo breast reduction surgery also opt for breast lift surgery for a complete rejuvenation of the breasts.
-It may be helpful to review some before and after photos of Dr. Rankin and Dr. Dev’s patients to get a better idea of the type of results you can expect.
+It may be helpful to review some before and after photos of our patients to get a better idea of the type of results you can expect.

 What Happens During Breast Reduction Surgery?

-Dr. Rankin performs breast reduction surgery at his private surgical suite or at one of the seven local hospitals where he is on staff.
+Our surgeons perform breast reduction surgery at our private surgical suite or at one of the seven local hospitals where they are on staff.
 The procedure is performed on an outpatient basis, so you can return home after surgery.

 The doctor will make an incision around the nipple, continuing vertically down to the curve underneath the breast, and horizontally along the breast crease.
 Through this incision, the doctor removes excess breast tissue and skin.
 He sculpts the breast mound into a size and shape that is more proportional to your body.
-Dr. Rankin and Dr. Dev work very carefully to produce results that are symmetrical and natural-looking.
+The doctor works very carefully to produce results that are symmetrical and natural-looking.
 After the doctor is finished, he closes the incisions and places a surgical bandage around the breasts.

 Recovering from Breast Reduction Surgery

 Some pain and swelling is normal in the first few days following breast reduction.
-Dr. Rankin or Dr. Dev will provide a prescription for pain medication to alleviate discomfort.
+Our plastic surgeons will provide a prescription for pain medication to alleviate discomfort.
 It’s wise to fill your prescription prior to the day of your surgery, so the medication is available to you as soon as you return home from your procedure.

-Dr. Rankin or Dr. Dev will check on you the evening of your surgery.
-He will also schedule follow-up visits at different intervals after surgery to check your healing progress and clear you to return to work and your normal activities.
+One of our surgeons will check on you the evening of your surgery.
+They will also schedule follow-up visits at different intervals after surgery to check your healing progress and clear you to return to work and your normal activities.

 Many patients feel able to engage in light activity (like walking) several days after surgery, but you should refrain from lifting or pushing anything for several weeks.

-If you have any questions during your recovery, Dr. Rankin and Dr. Dev and our cosmetic Florida team are always available to answer them.
+If you have any questions during your recovery, our cosmetic surgery Florida team are always available to answer them.
 Your successful recovery is our top priority.

 What Does Breast Reduction Cost?

-Dr. Rankin or Dr. Dev will review the cost of breast reduction more thoroughly during your personal consultation.
-He will need to evaluate the degree of correction necessary in your case to provide a quote.
+We will review the cost of breast reduction more thoroughly during your personal consultation.
+Our plastic surgeons will need to evaluate the degree of correction necessary in your case to provide a quote.

-If you are struggling with the physical or psychological effects of larger breasts, please contact Dr. Rankin or Dr. Dev to discuss breast reduction surgery in more detail.
-You can call our Miami plastic surgery center at 305-918-1750, our Jupiter office at 561-776-2830, or our Ft.
-Lauderdale office at 954-564-3832.
+If you are struggling with the physical or psychological effects of larger breasts, please contact Dr. Rankin, Dr. Dev or Dr. Bauermeister to discuss breast reduction surgery in more detail.